 A Smoke Alarm can help alert you to fire, giving you precious time to escape.
 It can only sound an alarm once smoke reaches the sensor.
-See "Limitations of Smoke Alarms" for details.
+See "Limitations of Check Your Local Building Codes

-Check Your Local Building Codes This Smoke Alarm is designed to be used in a typical single-family home.
+This Smoke Alarm is designed to be used in a typical single-family home.
 It alone will not meet requirements for boarding houses, apartment buildings, hotels or motels.
-See "Special Compliance Considerations" for details.
+See "Special Compliance Considerations" for details